neurocline/playground/docs/premake-manual.md

 - `--cc=<value>`: select a C/C++ compiler, one of `clang` or `gcc`.
 - `--dc=<value>`: select a D compiler, one of `dmd`, `gdc`, or `ldc`.
 - `--dotet=<value>`: select a .NET compiler, one of `msnet`, `mono`, or `pnet`

+Premake is itself a large set of Lua scripts.
+You can run with a modified version of these scripts by pointing Premake to a new source for the scripts; this lets you fix or update behavior in Premake itself without waiting for a new release (e.g. supporting the latest version of Visual Studio).
+This is definitely an advanced feature, and largely only used by Premake developers.

+- `--scripts=<path>`: add `<path>` to the set of paths that Premake searches for scripts
+- `--systemscript=<file>`: override default system script (`premake5-system.lua`)

+It is possible to have Premake stop and wait for you to enter extra information specific to your build.
+See the **interactive** section for more details.

+- `--interactive`: opens an interactive command prompt.

 There are also some help options: